-- Sunburns, not sun tans are linked to melanoma - Melanoma is most common among those who work indoors, not outside - Melanoma appears most commonly on body parts not regularly exposed to sun
+- Sunburns, not sun tans are linked to melanoma - Melanoma is most common among those who work indoors, not outside - Melanoma appears most commonly on body parts not regularly exposed to sun c.
+Get the Facts About Tanning

 Safe, moderate exposure does not increase risk of melanoma skin cancer.
 And tanning indoors is even safer because, unlike exposure to the sun, the environment is controlled.
 In fact, the anti-cancer benefits of UV exposure highlighted be [sic] recent studies far outweigh the risks associated with over-exposure.